-It will do this by increasing circulation, relaxing muscles, increasing range of motion, allowing muscles to heal faster and reducing pain and inflammation.
+Bodywork increases circulation, relaxes muscles, increases range of motion, promotes muscles to heal quicker, and reduces pain and inflammation.

-The result of this makes your horse more comfortable, straighter and stronger.
-Then in turn can prevent injuries and perform better.
+The result of effective and regular Bodywork makes your horse more comfortable, straighter, and stronger, resulting in injury prevention and better overall performance.

 What to expect out of a session?

-1. Gathering their history.
+1. Intake & Health/Performance History.
 Age, breed, old injuries, jobs, and your goals for them and our session.

 3. Range of motion assessment.
-Can they move their joints evenly on both sides, like jaw, poll, back and or hips for example.
+Can they move their joints evenly on both sides (ie. jaw, poll, back and hips)?

 4. Muscle assessment.
-I will note any muscles that are sore, atrophied, or overly large and tight.
+I will note any muscles that are sore, atrophied, swollen, over-developed, and tight.

 5. Movement assessment.
 I will watch them move in a straight line and or circle to see how they move.

 7. At-home exercises or stretches.
-The owner will be given about 2 exercises or stretches tailored to each horse based on what I found that day.
-Working on what looks like the primary issue and or second issue.
-Depending on how much compensation or changes your horse makes, those exercises can change too.
-I start with just 2 because they do not take more than a couple of minutes a day, so the owner stays motivated to keep up the exercises.
+The owner will typically be provided with 2 exercises or stretches tailored to each horse based on what is discovered in each session.
+Exercises are targeted at the primary issue and/or secondary issue.
+Depending on how much compensation or changes your horse makes, prescribed exercises can and will vary, per session.

 Depending on your goals, here are some options.